mikaelharsjo/koa-validator/README.md

 Koa.js middleware that adds validation functionality.

-This module is heavily inspired by (express-validator)[https://github.com/ctavan/express-validator].
-The purpose is to extend `Context` with validation methods.
+This module is heavily inspired by [express-validator](https://github.com/ctavan/express-validator).
+It´s purpose is to extend `Context` with validation methods.